Praise: Culture

 Culture has been referred to as a "blind spot" in the praise literature.
 Yet, there is reason to believe that cultural differences in the effects of praise exist.
 Much of the discussion on culture and praise has focused on differences between independent and interdependent cultures (e.g.).
 Stated briefly, independent cultures, common in Western cultures, generally value and seek to promote individualism and autonomy, while interdependent cultures promote fundamental connectedness and harmony in interpersonal relationships.

 Looking through this cultural lens, clear differences in the use and impact of praise can be found.
-In comparison to the United States, praise is rarely in China and Japan (e.g.), as praise may be thought to be harmful to a child's character.
+In comparison to the United States, praise is rarely used in China and Japan (e.g.), as praise may be thought to be harmful to a child's character.
 In interdependent cultures, individuals are generally motivated by self-improvement.
 This cultural difference has also been found experimentally.
 Heine, Lehman, Markus & Katayama found that Canadian students persisted longer after positive than negative performance feedback, while the opposite was true for Japanese students.
 Some posit that individuals from independent and interdependent cultures largely express different models of praise (independence-supportive and interdependence-supportive praise.